zacklitzsinger/dungeonmaker/Assets/Docs/README.md

 - Water (swimming)
 - Lights (torches, overhead lighting, lanterns, etc.)
 - Mine carts with track (follow a specific track)
+- Damagable switch that toggles on and off
+- Magnets
+- Turrets

 ## Item ideas
 List of items to find in chests.
 Items should always have multiple puzzle/combat applications.